AI & Data Quality · Production ML · Annotation QA

 What We Observed Across 500K+ Annotated Samples

-The following benchmarks come from internal quality audits conducted across annotation projects delivered by Precise BPO Solution over 10+ years in data operations, established 2008.
+The following benchmarks come from internal quality audits conducted across annotation projects delivered by Precise BPO Solution over 17+ Years Since 2008.
 These figures represent aggregate observations across computer vision, NLP, and medical imaging datasets — anonymised and aggregated to protect client confidentiality.

 Precise BPO Internal Benchmark — Annotation Quality Audit

-Across a sample of 500,000+ labeled images audited under our internal quality framework, we measured the following differences between projects with structured governance and those without it at project start:
+Across 500,000+ labeled images audited under our internal quality framework, we measured the following differences between projects with structured governance and those without:

 18.3%